blephy/custom-smiirl-counter-api/README.md

   - `HTML_INPUT` : HTML Output in front of the html's input when the radio is selected.
   - `DISPLAY_INPUT` : Display or not the form's input if the action is selected.
   - `HTML_SUBMIT` : HTML value of the submit button when the radio is selected.
-  - `MATH` : An operation function with 2 parameters (old value counter and new input value)
+  - `MATH` : An operation function with 2 parameters (old value counter and new input value).
+Please note that your callback function must have 2 parameters, the first (`$old` in the exemple below) is the current value of the counter and the second (`$new` in the exemple below) is the form's input value.
 ```php
 'MY_NEW_ACTION' => [
   ACTIVE => true,